huangderful/293N-YT-ABR-Prediction/README.md

 2. Run `preprocess.py` to create CSV files from the Requet data set.

-3. Run `requet_trustee_pipeline.ipynb` to train a Random Forest model and generate Trustee and Aqua explanations.
+3. Run `requet_pipeline.ipynb` to train a Random Forest model and generate Trustee and Aqua explanations.

 ## Running the Puffer Pipeline